bow-simulation/virtualbow-website/docs/contributing.md

 ---

-There are many ways in which you can help moving this project forward.
+There are many ways in which you can help improving this project.
 The following sections will give you some ideas, but feel free to [contact me](contact.md) with your own ideas as well.
 Any help is appreciated!